 Overview of the economic integration of refugees

-One obvious question is whether refugees integrate easily into the host countries’ labor markets?
+One obvious question is: do refugees integrate easily into the host countries’ labor markets?
 Other questions relate to the extent to which they are able to reach the same levels of employment as other immigrant categories or the native population, and what the income trajectories of refugees look like compared to natives and other categories of immigrants.

-A number of studies in countries such as the US, Canada, the Netherlands, and Sweden focus specifically on the labor market integration of refugees.
+Currently a number of studies in countries such as the US, Canada, Australia, the UK, the Netherlands, Switzerland, Denmark, Norway, Germany, and Sweden have focused specifically on the labor market integration of refugees.
 Compared to other immigrant categories, refugees generally have lower employment rates, especially when measured shortly after arriving in the host country.
-However, over time, refugee immigrants “catch up” and show similar employment levels as other non-economic immigrant categories , , , but still exhibit lower levels when compared to economic (labor) migrants .
+However, over time, refugee immigrants “catch up” and show similar employment levels as other non-economic immigrant categories , , , but still exhibit lower levels when compared to economic (labor) migrants , (Figure 1).
 Moreover, the income trajectories for refugees appear similar to other non-economic immigrant categories , .
-Though again, refugee immigrants lag behind labor migrants in terms of earnings development .
+Though again, refugee immigrants lag behind labor migrants in terms of earnings development , , .

-With respect to the economic integration of refugees as compared to other immigrant categories, differences such as age, marital status, gender, origin, and human capital characteristics (like education) affect the economic integration of these immigrant categories.
+With respect to the economic integration of refugees as compared to other immigrants, differences such as age, marital status, gender, origin, and human capital characteristics (like education) as well as health status affect their economic integration.

 In order to assess the labor market integration of refugees, detailed statistical information relating to immigrant categories is of crucial importance.
 However, this is not always easily accessible, given that some countries record very little registered data on the topic, while in others, the only reliable sources are survey information or proxies by country of birth and cohort of arrival.